-N. A. Krivova, L. E. A. Vieira, and S. K. Solanki
+N. A. Krivova,1 L. E. A. Vieira,^{1,2} and S. K. Solanki^{1,3}

+Received 4 March 2010; revised 1 September 2010; accepted 17 September 2010; published 23 December 2010.
-3 Abstract.
-Solar irradiance is the main external driver of the Earth's climate.
-Whereas the radiance exerts control over chemical and physical processes in the Earth's upper atmosphere.

-${\rm 4}$ $\,$ total solar irradiance is the main source of energy input into the climate system, solar UV irtal and spectral irradiance in the range 115-160 000 nm since 1610.
-The evolution of the solar photospheric magnetic flux, which is a central input to the model, is appraised from the historical record of the sunspot number using a simple, but consistent physical model.
-The model

-The time series of accurate irradiance measurements are, however, relatively short and limit ance since the Maunder minimum.
-Also, irradiance in individual spectral intervals has generally increased during the last 4 centuries, the magnitude of the trend being higher towards shorter wavelengths.
-In particular, the 11-yr averaged Ly- $\alpha$ irradiance has increased by almost 50%.
+[1] Solar irradiance is the main external driver of the Earth's climate.
+Whereas the total solar irradiance is the main source of energy input into the climate system, solar UV irradiance exerts control over chemical and physical processes in the Earth's upper atmosphere.
+The time series of accurate irradiance measurements are, however, relatively short and limit the assessment of the solar contribution to the climate change.
+Here we reconstruct solar total and spectral irradiance in the range 115-160,000 nm since 1610.
+The evolution of the solar photospheric magnetic flux, which is a central input to the model, is appraised from the historical record of the sunspot number using a simple but consistent physical model.
+The model predicts an increase of 1.25 W/m2, or about 0.09%, in the 11-year averaged solar total irradiance since the Maunder minimum.
+Also, irradiance in individual spectral intervals has generally increased during the past four centuries, the magnitude of the trend being higher toward shorter wavelengths.
+In particular, the 11-year averaged Ly- α irradiance has increased by almost 50%.
+An exception is the spectral interval between about 1500 and 2500 nm, where irradiance has slightly decreased (by about 0.02%).

-7 the assessment of the solar contribution to the climate change.
-Here we reconstruct solar to-8 tal and spectral irradiance in the range 115-160 000 nm since 1610.
-The evolution of the so-

-$^{11}$ predicts an increase of 1.25 W/m, or about 0.09%, in the 11-yr averaged solar total irradi-

-An exception is the spectral interval between about 1500 and 2500 nm, where irradiance has

-${16}$ slightly decreased (by about 0.02%).
+Citation: Krivova, N. A., L. E. A. Vieira, and S. K. Solanki (2010), Reconstruction of solar spectral irradiance since the Maunder minimum, J. Geophys.
+Res., 115, A12112, doi:10.1029/2010JA015431.